 Ostrova owns such projects as the Snegiri and Vivaldi housing estates, as well the Sunrise residential settlement.
 More than 1000 families live in these residential areas today.
 In 2017, Ostrova is developing a new residential area for 9000 people, with a school and two kindergartens.
 On top of it, the Sunrise-2 settlement is finally open for sale.

-We spoke to the head of marketing, Andrey Ovchinnikov and IT-specialists Vlas Kropochev and Rasul Karimullin and found out how the company manages their projects and grows.
+We spoke to the head of marketing, Andrey Ovchinnikov and IT-specialists Vlas Kropochev and Rasul Karimullin and found out how the company manages its projects and grows.

 – Why did your company decide to focus on property development?

-– Andrey Obchinnikov: The lack of high-quality comfortable housing at a reasonable price is a general problem in Russia.
-In our city, the housing per capita is lower than in other similar cities.
+– Andrey Ovchinkinov: The lack of high-quality comfortable housing at a reasonable price is a general problem in Russia.
+In our city, housing per capita is lower than in other similar cities.
 Therefore, we consider property development an area of high-demand.

 Since 2007, we have been working in the following three areas: development and construction of apartment blocks, selling of land, and construction and reconstruction of commercial property including retail properties.

 In our projects, we manage the whole construction lifecycle: from the concept planning to handover and maintenance of the infrastructure of our housing estates.
 Due to our approach and participation in every stage of the project, we have proven to be a responsible and secure developer.

 – What is most important in property development?

 – Andrey Ovchinkinov: Of course, the project itself.
 It is highly important to work out a concept, determine the project stages and stick to them, pay attention to details.
 These basics allow you to have high-quality results.